alexmtc765/LCS-Hackathon-2026/README.md

 ## 📖 Overview

-**FinIt** is a feature-rich Pomodoro timer application with deep task and group management, live productivity dashboards, and session history tracking — all packaged in a clean, glassmorphic web UI powered by Streamlit.
+**FinIt** is a feature packed productivity app to help you stay focused.

-Unlike a basic timer, FinIt lets you organise your work into **groups** and **tasks**, custom-configure work/break intervals per task, and watch your progress in real time.
+FinIt lets you organise your work into **groups** and **tasks**, custom-configure work/break intervals per task, and watch your progress in real time.
 Every session is persisted locally so nothing is lost on a page refresh — even mid-timer.

 ---